PICO Laser Singapore

-PICO Laser has set a new standard for treatment of pigmentation, pores and scars.
+PICO Laser: Improved technology for treatment of skin pigmentation, pores and scars.

 The word “Pico” has recently gained a lot of traction as the new buzzword in aesthetic medicine.
 It has also become one of the most requested aesthetic treatment in Singapore.

 Picolaser is not a brand or name of a laser machine, but refers to a type of laser technology.

 In essence, “Pico” in the word “Picolaser” refers to picosecond: ie: 1/1000 of a nanosecond or one trillionth of a second.
 Picolaser uses high frequency laser technology in which the laser is fired with a very short pulse duration – in picoseconds.
 This is in contrast to Q-switched lasers, in which laser beams are delivered in pulse durations of nanoseconds.

 Is PICO Laser really better?